Date A Live

 Date A Live (デート・ア・ライブ, Dēto A Raibu) is a Japanese light novel series written by Kōshi Tachibana and illustrated by Tsunako.
 Fujimi Shobo published 22 volumes from March 2011 to March 2020 under their Fujimi Fantasia Bunko imprint.
-Yen Press holds the license to publish the light novel in English.
+The light novel is licensed for English released in North America by Yen Press.

 Five manga were published by Kadokawa Shoten and Fujimi Shobo in Monthly Shōnen Ace and Monthly Dragon Age.
 An anime television series adaptation produced by AIC Plus+ aired between April and June 2013.
 A second season by Production IMS aired between April and June 2014.
 An original anime film, Date A Live: Mayuri Judgement, was released in August 2015.
 A spin-off light novel series, Date A Live Fragment: Date A Bullet, began publication in March 2017.
 A third season by J.C.Staff aired between January and March 2019.
 A fourth season by Geek Toys aired from April to June 2022.
 A fifth season aired from April to June 2024.
-A new anime project has been announced.
+A new anime project, titled Date A Live F Last Date and produced by Fugaku, has been announced.